pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/01-introduction.md

 reviewed: "2022-09-19"
 ---

-Workspaces, Teams, and Sites work together to help you organize and manage your sites.
+Workspaces, Sites, and Teams work together to help you organize and manage your sites.
 To understand how these three tools work together, lets look at a sample setup.

 Our company, Writing Widgets, decides to set up three workspaces: